sacr1f1ce/RL-FinalProject/README.md

 ==============================

 Optimizing grid bot trading strategy with RL. <br>
-For now to run in you can simple do
+For now to run in you can simple do (right it uses the best parameters we were able to find by default)
 ```
 grid_bot = GridBot()
 grid_bot.trade(df_path)
 ```
+It will contain all the relevant info inside.

 Project Organization
 ------------